subconsciousnetwork/subtext/notes/refactoring.md

 Subtext is made of blocks.
 Blocks are roughly analogous to a paragraph, so 1 block = 1 idea.
 This breaks text apart into [idea legos](https://subconscious.substack.com/p/thought-legos) that can be easily composed and rearranged.

 Subtext is flat.
-Paradoxically, by limiting the format to a flat list of blocks, we radically what software can usefully do with it.
+Paradoxically, by limiting the format to a flat list of blocks, we expand what software can usefully do with it.
 The set of document structures is narrower, so there are fewer ways to fail.
 For example:

 - Concatenation is a "good enough" merging strategy for flat documents.
 - Because prose is linear, software can assume a [BLUF](https://en.wikipedia.org/wiki/BLUF_(communication) writing style, and take the first few blocks to get a useful excerpt.